 Ref.
 Address Proposal Planning requirements TC1 29-59 Shenley Road and 61-71 Shenley Road, Borehamwood Mix of town centre uses Active frontages on ground floor fronting Shenley Road, consistent with the range of uses sought in secondary frontages in Policy CS28 and Policy SADM44.
 Upper floor(s) may be residential and/or office.
 Design should respect the existing pattern of development along Shenley Road.
 A general building height of 3 storeys is appropriate.
 New retail and commercial units should be serviced from the rear.
 Car parking should also be provided at the rear.

-Ref.
-Address Proposal Planning requirements TC2 Radlett Service Station/Regency House, Former Fire Station and Burrell & Co Mix of town centre uses Retail/commercial uses on ground floor fronting Watling Street.
-Community uses required on part of the site to replace former community use, subject to the provisions of Core Strategy Policy CS19 Key Community Facilities, upper floor(s) may be residential and/or office.
-Building should not exceed two storeys fronting Watling Street, though it may be possible to utilise roof voids and/or basement space.
-Design should respect the character and enhance the setting of the adjacent Conservation Area.
-Consistent and co-ordinated design required across the whole site.
+TC2 Radlett Service Station/Regency House, Former Fire Station and Burrell & Co Mix of town centre uses Retail/commercial uses on ground floor fronting Watling Street.
+Community uses required on part of the site to replace former communities, subject to the provisions of Core Strategy Policy CS19 Key Communities.
+Upper floor(s) may be residential and/or office.
+Comprehensi redevelopment is preferred, though the site could come forward in standard building should not exceed two storeys fronting Watling Street, though may be possible to utilise roof voids and/or basement space.
+Design sharespect the character and enhance the setting of the adjacent Conservation Area.
+Consistent and co-ordinated design required across whole site.
 Flood risk assessment required.
 Noise mitigation measures required for residential (and any other noise sensitive) use.